LabMobi/LabEncryptedStorage/README.md

 - Uses synchronous storage - every operation either succeeds or throws immediately.
 Useful in cases where data must be stored, or failure must be known immediately.
 - Reduces risks of directly depending on Google's alpha/beta level libraries like `EncryptedSharedPreferences`.
 Useful for libraries with extended code freezes or certified binaries.

-NOTE: The library uses Gson for serializing and deserializing DTOs.
-In the future this may become customizable.
+NOTE: The library uses Gson for serialising and deserialising DTOs.
+In the future, this may become customisable.

 ## Requirements